Best Castles in Wales to Visit

 South Wales Castles

-Cardiff has been the capital city of Wales since the 1950s yet has always served as a powerhouse for world trade of Coal, been home to dynasties and Earls and Cardiff Castle has been the target of attacks and occupation.
+Probably the best castle in Wales to visit if you are touring Cardiff.
+Cardiff has been the capital city of Wales since the 1950s yet has always served as a powerhouse for the world trade of Coal, been home to dynasties and Earls and Cardiff Castle has been the target of attacks and occupation.

-Cardiff Castle and the surrounding park was given to the people of Cardiff by the fifth, and last, Marquess of Bute and serves as a tourist attraction today.
+Cardiff Castle and the surrounding park were given to the people of Cardiff by the fifth, and last, Marquess of Bute and serve as a tourist attraction today.
 You can buy tickets to enter the grounds or purchase a guided tour for information on the rooms, forts, moat and gardens.

 The castle can be found in the heart of the city centre, just a 5-minute walk from the central train and bus stations.